 As part of the Consolidated Appropriations Act, 2023, signed into law on December 29, 2022, Congress set an end of March 31, 2023 for the continuous enrollment provision.
-Even though the final redeterminations for Medicaid as prescribed by this Act were completed in April 2024 there will still be significant impact as Kentuckians reapply for Medicaid or enroll in Qualified Health Plans.
+This will result in significant future expenses for KHBE as around 70,000 Kentuckians per month are redetermined for Medicaid and thousands enroll in Qualified Health Plans or renew Medicaid through the integrated system.